23andMe Holding Co (ME) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-In a nutshell, 23andMe Holding Co (ME) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In summary, 23andMe Holding Co (ME) has had a bad performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.